 From 1845 to 1850, blight, starvation and subsequent emigration reduced Ireland’s population from nine million to four million.
 Many of those who fled Ireland came to the United States.
 To commemorate the 150th anniversary of the Irish famine and its devastating effect on Irish people, civic leaders, government, private foundations and the Irish community worked together from the mid-1990’s through the new millennium on a $3 million project to plan and construct The Irish Memorial Monument in the Penn’s Landing area ofPhiladelphia.
 The Society was a leading organization in this endeavor, committing money, time, and people to this worthy cause.
 The Memorial, a national monument, opened to the public on October 25, 2003 and is dedicated to the memory of the more than one million who perished due to starvation and also recognizes the contributions of the Irish immigrants to Philadelphia and to this country.

-Spanning four centuries and now approaching our 245th anniversary, the Society continues its proud tradition as the second oldest incorporated continuously meeting Irish organization in the United States.
+Spanning four centuries, the Society continues its proud tradition as the second oldest incorporated continuously meeting Irish organization in the United States.